tom-adsfund/meteor-versioning/README.md

-# Meteor package for versioned (cross-)document (many-)field writes with eventual consistency, and concurrent version de-/re-activation
+# Meteor package for versioned (cross-)document (many-)field writes with eventual consistency, and concurrent undo/redo

 ### First an example not possible without recreating something like this package